GW2ToolBelt/api-generator/docs/mkdocs/gw2api/issues.md

     [GW2APIClient](https://github.com/GW2ToolBelt/GW2APIClient) implements a
-    fallback mechanism that can be used to decode partial responses for some endpoints that return lists or maps of elements.
+    fallback mechanism that can be used to decode partial responses for some endpoints that return lists or maps of elements, and unknown enum values.

 A community-driven issue tracker is available at the [gw2api-issues](https://github.com/gw2-api/issues) GitHub repository.
 This is a replacement for the unmaintained [official issue tracker](https://github.com/arenanet/api-cdi)